Obi-Chinedu/Os_Hardening/README.md

 ### Review the scenario below.
 Then complete the step-by-step instructions.

-You are a cybersecurity analyst for yummyrecipesforme.com, a website that sells recipes and cookbooks.
+Am a cybersecurity analyst for yummyrecipesforme.com, a website that sells recipes and cookbooks.
 A former employee has decided to lure users to a fake website with malware.

 The baker executed a brute force attack to gain access to the web host.
 They repeatedly entered several known default passwords for the administrative account until they correctly guessed the right one.
 After they obtained the login credentials, they were able to access the admin panel and change the website’s source code.